WernerWaage/node-foundryvtt-13/README.md

+# Foundry VTT v13+ repository

+* Clone this repository to local filesystem
+* cd to repository 'cd *\node-foundryvtt-13'

 This is just a base image using latest node-alpine
 It expects that you will mount path /pkg and /data to it
 - /pkg contains your licensed node.js version of foundry (where you extracted the zip file)